First Opium War: Revisionist views

 The public in Western countries had earlier condemned the British government for supporting the opium trade.
 Opium was the most profitable single commodity trade of the 19th century.
-As Timothy Brook and Bob Wakabayashi write of opium, “The British Empire could not survive were it deprived of its most important source of capital, the substance that could turn any other commodity into silver.” although this thesis is controversial Opium was the most common trade good and also the most profitable, and consisted 33-54% of all goods shipped from Bengal to the East between 1815 and 1818.
+As Timothy Brook and Bob Wakabayashi write of opium, "The British Empire could not survive were it deprived of its most important source of capital, the substance that could turn any other commodity into silver." although this thesis is controversial Opium was the most common and the most profitable trade good and comprised 33–54% of all goods shipped from Bengal to the East between 1815 and 1818.
 Carl Trocki described "the British Empire east of Suez as of 1800 as essentially a drug cartel."
-James Bradley stated: "opium accounted for 15 to 20 percent of the British Empire's revenue" and "between 1814 and 1850 [...] (removed) 11 percent of China's money supply".
+James Bradley states that "between 1814 and 1850, the opium trade sucked out 11 percent of China's money supply".

 Although shipping was regulated, the Qianlong emperor's administration was diligent in accommodating the requisites of Western merchants.
-They hired a growing body of Western assistants for the Customs Office to help manage their fellow countrymen.
-The order to stay in Macao during the winter was lifted, tax was exempted on food, drink and basic supplies for Western merchants, and protections were granted to Westerners and their property.
+It hired a growing body of Western assistants for the Customs Office to help manage its fellow countrymen.
+The order to stay in Macao during the winter was lifted; tax was exempted on food, drink, and basic supplies for Western merchants; and protections were granted to Westerners and their property.
 Qing laws prevented Chinese from pursuing foreigners through the courts.
-This prohibition mainly dated from the Qianlong Emperor's strong conviction that mistreatment of foreigners had been a major cause of the overthrow of several earlier dynasties.
+The prohibition mainly dated from the Qianlong Emperor's strong conviction that mistreatment of foreigners had been a major cause of the overthrow of several earlier dynasties.